-More than 43,000 without power in Manhattan after 'major disturbance'
+Manhattan transformer fire knocks out power to thousands in Midtown, Upper West Side

-A large-scale power outage in parts of New York City was reported Saturday evening, knocking out traffic lights, stalling elevators and limiting subway service.
+A transformer fire caused a large-scale power outage in parts of New York City Saturday evening, knocking out traffic lights, stalling elevators and limiting subway service.

-"We're working to identify causes and keep trains moving.
-More information to come," the MTA tweeted.
-The agency said trains were bypassing stations impacted by the power failure and service into Manhattan from Brooklyn, Queens and the Bronx will be limited.
+The agency added that service was limited on the Seventh Avenue and Lexington Avenue lines as well as the 7 line between Manhattan and Queens.

+"However, *our entire system is affected* by the Con Edison outage," the agency tweeted shortly after 9 p.m.
+"In Manhattan, the bus is your best bet."

-The A, C, F, D, and M subways lines were down, New York City Council Speaker Corey Johnson tweeted, adding that the utility had reported a "major disturbance" at a substation on West 49th Street.
+New York City Council Speaker Corey Johnson tweeted that Con Edison had reported a "major disturbance" at a substation on West 49th Street.
+The New York City Fire Department said the fire started at West 64th Street and West End Avenue but did not say if that was the source of the outage.

+ConEd spokesman Sidney Alvarez told Fox News that the utility experienced an "equipment failure at one of its substations, but wasn't sure of the specific location.

 Straphangers tweeted photos of blacked-out train stations and non-working traffic lights.

 Social media was full of reports of ordinary citizens directing traffic at some Midtown intersections.
 Police officers were directing traffic at other major thoroughfares.
-The New York Fire Department said it received reports of people stuck in elevators on the Upper West Side and subway passengers stuck on trains.
+The New York Fire Department said it received reports of people stuck in elevators on the Upper West Side and subway passengers stuck on trains

+The outage occurred just before 7 p.m.
+Mayor Bill de Blasio said the city's emergency management agency was working with police and fire personnel to respond to impacted areas in a tweet from Iowa, where he was campaigning earlier Saturday for the 2020 Democratic nomination.

 Saturday marked the 42nd anniversary of the 1977 blackout, which affected much of the city for 48 hours and resulted in widespread looting, arson and other criminal activities.